 Qualification(s): JD, BA, GDipIntLaw

-Lorraine Walsh is a lawyer in our class actions team in our Sydney office.
+Lorraine Walsh is an Associate in our class actions team in our Sydney office.
 Lorraine is passionate about the role that the law can play in achieving meaningful outcomes for people who have experienced injustice at the hands of corporations or governments.

 "I am motivated by the capacity of class actions to disrupt the power imbalance between everyday individuals and powerful defendants.